-Watchdog says VA Secretary Robert Wilkie questioned the credibility of a House aide who reported a sexual assault at hospital
+Watchdog finds VA Secretary Robert Wilkie questioned the credibility of a House aide who reported a sexual assault at hospital

 “This initial skepticism matured into repeated, apparently unsupported assertions or vague conjectures that the veteran did ‘something like this’ before, which similarly contributed to VA personnel actions focusing on the veteran and her credibility,” the report said.

 One employee testified, for example, that the deputy assistant secretary for congressional and legislative affairs “walked into the room and he had just come from the tenth floor,” a reference to the executive floor and Secretary’s office.
-The deputy assistant secretary commented that the veteran was raising the sexual assault allegations “‘to push some legislation, because she had some legislation in her purse that was going [to] mandate that all VA had to go through some kind ofsexual assault prevention training,’” the report said.
+The deputy assistant secretary commented that Goldstein was raising the sexual assault allegations “‘to push some legislation, because she had some legislation in her purse that was going [to] mandate that all VA had to go through some kind ofsexual assault prevention training,’” the report said.

 The inspector general did not substantiate that Wilkie formally investigated Goldstein’s past or improperly accessed her electronic health and military records or asked others to do so.
 In interviews, Wilkie denied investigating her, questioning her credibility or knowing whether she had made prior assault complaints in the military.